dr-jts/postgis-patterns/pgp-measure.md

 ### Compute Length and Width of an arbitrary rectangle
 <https://gis.stackexchange.com/questions/366832/get-dimension-of-rectangular-polygon-postgis>

-### Convert one meter to degrees
+### Convert distance to geodetic degrees
 <https://gis.stackexchange.com/questions/430023/converting-1-meter-to-degrees-at-specific-location-using-postgis>

 **Solution**

-In general geodetic distance depends on the azimuth (bearing), so that needs to be specified in the calculation.
+Geodetic distance depends on the latitude of the initial point and the azimuth (bearing).

 ```sql
 WITH pt AS (SELECT 5 AS long, 40 AS lat)